joyuche446/sales-performance-analytics-tableau/README.md

 While overall profit increased, its slower growth compared to sales suggests margin pressure.
 The next step is to:

-1. Analyze profit at a more granular level (product, region, customer segment)
+* Analyze profit at a more granular level (product, region, customer segment)
-2. Investigate the impact of discounts on profitability
+* Investigate the impact of discounts on profitability
-3. Identify high-revenue but low-profit products
+* Identify high-revenue but low-profit products

-2. Incorporate Cost Data for Margin Analysis
+**2. Incorporate Cost Data for Margin Analysis:**
 The current dashboard focuses on sales and profit, but adding detailed cost components would provide better visibility into:

-Cost of goods sold (COGS)
+* Cost of goods sold (COGS)
-Operational and logistics costs
+* Operational and logistics costs
-True profit margins by product and region
+* True profit margins by product and region

 This will enable more precise margin optimization strategies.

-3. Enhance Customer-Level Insights
+**3. Enhance Customer-Level Insights:**
 Introduce customer segmentation to better understand purchasing behavior:

-Identify high-value and repeat customers
+* Identify high-value and repeat customers
-Analyze buying patterns across regions and product categories Develop targeted retention and upselling strategies
+* Analyze buying patterns across regions and product categories

-4. Add Forecasting Capabilities
+* Develop targeted retention and upselling strategies